6. Learning and Teaching Activities

 Patterns of Learning

 Each module should be a blend of knowledge, skills and abilities.
 Ideally, attention should be paid to all five domains of learning to ensure there is balance in the educational experience.
-While it is not always possible to reflect all domains we should avoid the temptation to focus on ‘content’ and intellectual skills, then sprinkle a few engagement activities and call that ‘skills’ development.
+While it is not always possible to reflect all domains, we should avoid the temptation to focus on ‘content’ and intellectual skills, then sprinkle a few engagement activities and call that ‘skills’ development.

 Patterns of Learning visualised

-A: Is clearly a foundational module in a new area of study for the student.
+A: Is clearly a foundational course in a new area of study for the student.
 There is a great deal of knowledge ‘content’ that needs to be conveyed.
 This is filtered through a distinct intellectual skill, mapped to a professional skill and some model of communication is required to check student attainment.

 D: Our final example has three outcomes designated as practical skills (psychomotor domain) and one of each other domains.
-The stress of this module is likely to be either a tool manipulation module (SPSS for Statistics or C++ Programming) or a physical pursuit (body manipulation, dance, sports, etc)
+The stress of this course is likely to be either a tool manipulation module (SPSS for Statistics or C++ Programming) or a physical pursuit (body manipulation, dance, sports, etc)

-Developing and structural learning objectives
+Developing and structuring learning objectives

 As a design team, you may want to give faculty the freedom to interpret the ILOs and how to teach them.
-Very often though, in order to ensure a high quality distributed model is effective, we require planning to be centralised.
+Very often, though, in order to ensure a high-quality distributed model is effective, we require planning to be centralised.
 This means having a consistent week-by-week, or topic-by-topic, approach to the student learning experience.

 sequencing and weighting ILO